-Under a joint venture agreement dated 6th September, 2018, Mr. Fung Pak Kei holds directorship in and has 10% interests in the share capital of Loving Peace International Limited ("Loving Peace"), an associated corporation of the Company.
+Under a joint venture agreement dated 6th September, 2018, Mr. Fung Pak Kei, an Executive Director, held directorship in and had 10% interests in the share capital of Loving Peace International Limited ("Loving Peace"), an associated corporation of the Company.

-BCCS, a direct wholly-owned subsidiary of Loving Peace, engages in the same business of cold storage business in Hong Kong as the Group.
-According to the joint venture agreement, BCCS has entered into a management service agreement (the "Management Service Agreement") with Gold View Management Limited ("Gold View"), an indirect wholly-owned subsidiary of the Company, pursuant to which BCCS agreed to pay the management fee to Gold View for providing of cold store management services by Gold View to BCCS, subject to the terms and conditions as therein.
+Brilliant Cold Chain Solutions Limited ("BCCS"), a direct wholly-owned subsidiary of Loving Peace, engaged in the same business of cold storage business in Hong Kong as the Group.
+According to the joint venture agreement, BCCS had entered into a management service agreement (the "Management Service Agreement") with Gold View Management Limited ("Gold View"), an indirect wholly-owned subsidiary of the Company, pursuant to which BCCS agreed to pay the management fee to Gold View for providing of cold store management services by Gold View to BCCS, subject to the terms and conditions as therein.
 Please refer to the announcements of the Company dated 6th September, 2018 and 29th October, 2018, and the circular of Company dated 31st October, 2018 for further details.

-As the Board is independent of the board of directors of those companies (i.e. Loving Peace and BCCS) which engage in the same business and none of aforementioned Director can control the Board, the Group is therefore capable of carrying on its business independently of, and at arm's length from the business of those companies.
+As the Board was independent of the board of directors of those companies (i.e. Loving Peace and BCCS) which engaged in the same business and none of aforementioned Director was able to control the Board, the Group was therefore capable of carrying on its business independently of, and at arm's length from the business of those companies.